Khovanshchina: Act 2

 Golitsin, a nervous progressive nobleman, reads letters from his lover [and his mother, who warns him to keep himself pure].
 [A German Lutheran pastor enters to complain of the murder of one of the scribes in his community by the Streltsy and Prince Andrey Khovansky's pursuit of Emma.
 Prince Golitsin tries to appease the pastor and offers some form of political advantage that the pastor promises to collect later, although Golitsin flatly refuses to let him build another church; then the Prince wonders about the true motives behind the pastor's actions].
 The Prince hires Marfa to tell his fortune in secret.
 She predicts that he will fall from power and face exile; he dismisses her and orders his servant to kill her.
 Once alone he ponders on all the acts that he has made to advance Russia, but is interrupted when Prince Ivan Khovansky enters without being announced.
 (Ivan is ironically disrespecting Golitsin, who himself reformed the tradition of announcing noble visitors.)
 Prince Khovansky complains that Golitsin has been interfering with his friends in the nobility and diminishing the privileges of nobility, and states that only Tartars believe that all men are equal, and questions whether Russia shall become "tartarized".
 A quarrel ensues, [each making insulting remarks about the other's military campaigns,] but Dosifey enters and draws their attention away from their argument by criticising both of them: Golitsin for his modern views, and Prince Ivan for letting the Streltsy get drunk and run around making trouble all the time.
 [In the discussion with Dosifey it turns out that he was once Prince Myshetsky who renounced all worldly matters, to which Prince Ivan Khovansky says that a Prince must die a Prince.]
-Marfa comes back, there has been an attempt on her life but she was saved by the Petrovskiy (the Tsar's personal army).
+Marfa comes back, there has been an attempt on her life but she was saved by the Petrovtsy (the Tsar's personal army).
 After her enters Shaklovity, who menacingly announces that the Tsar has been warned of the planned rebellion and has issued orders to arrest the Princes Khovansky.
 Without resolving the drama, the act ends.